PyDrocsid/documentation/docs/pubsub.md

 ## `get_user_info_entries`
-Use this PubSub channel to get/provide information about a user for the user info command.
+Use this PubSub channel to get/provide information about a user for the user info command (e.g. statistics for mutes and bans).

 ```python
 async def get_user_info_entries(user_id: int) -> list[list[tuple[str, str]]]